- Provide an accessible, reliable, and innovative intermodal transportation network to residents in 25 municipalities in the Lorient urban community.

 - Improve passenger information by updating existing systems, both digital and non-digital.

-The CTRL network caters to over 200,000 residents across 25 municipalities.
-There are 34 regular city-bus lines, 4 maritime lines, 126 school bus lines, 10 demand-responsive transport (DRT) routes and a paratransit service for passengers with reduced mobility.
-The network also provides ferry service and a bike-sharing system, available during school term for students, to meet the needs of all users.
+The Izilo network caters to over 200,000 residents across 25 municipalities.
+There are 52 regular city-bus lines, 96 school bus lines and specific services including 5 regular maritimes lines, 4 high-frequency lines, 6 summer lines, 23 demand-responsive transport (DRT) lines and a booking service dedicated to DRT and paratransit for passengers with reduced mobility.

 Since January 1st, 2022, RATP Dev is working with local authorities to progressively restructure the Lorient network, in an effort to improve the passenger experience.
 In order to offer a more regular service, with reduced journey times, RATP Dev has implemented better use of the Triskell infrastructure of dedicated bus lanes.

 In recent years, several initiatives have been taken to optimize the customer relationship, such as the revitalization of the customer agency, the launch of a new website, and improvements to the reliability of real-time information at bus stops and on board the vehicles.

 Maritime lines are an asset in the region, quickly connecting municipalities from the bay to the Lorient city centre.
 A summer line rounds out the current network for trips to the sea or the Port-Louis citadel, which is highly appreciated by tourists!